 Deus Ex: Human Revolution

-The original Deus Ex carries a lot of nostalgia, making it a tough act for Eidos Montréal to follow.
+The original Deus Ex carries a lot of nostalgia, which made it a tough act for Eidos Montréal to follow.
 The studio's take on Deus Ex packed its city hubs with missions and world-building, a conspiracy-laden plot, powerful augmentations (including the abilities to punch through walls and turn invisible), and that rare thing—a hacking minigame that wasn't terrible.
-Deus Ex: Human Revolution managed to stake out an identity of its own in the shadow of the original, though its sequel, Deus Ex: Mankind Divided, didn't repeat the trick.
+Deus Ex: Human Revolution managed to stake out an identity of its own in the shadow of the original, though it ended up casting a shadow its own sequel, Deus Ex: Mankind Divided, couldn't quite measure up to.

-Don't let the minimalist graphics fool you: Neon Struct is one of the best systems-based stealth games, with a surprisingly well-told story of an ex-spy on the run in a surveillance state.
-Its big levels are filled to the brim with alternate routes and designed for ghosting, with plenty of vents to crawl through, espionage gadgets to play with, and a sprint-slide to get you into the shadows before you're spotted.
+Don't let the minimalist graphics fool you: Neon Struct is one of the best systems-based stealth games this side of Prey, as well as a surprisingly well-told story about an ex-spy on the run in a surveillance state.
+Its levels are three-course meals, filled to the brim with alternate routes and designed for ghosting, with plenty of vents to crawl through, gadgets to play with, and a sprint-slide to get you into the shadows before you're spotted.
 The omnipresent CCTV cameras reinforce the oppressive cyberpunk feel, even if your imagination has to do a little extra work.

 Release date: 2019 | Developer: Chance Agency | Steam

-You're a taxi driver working for a company that hires humans when everyone else has shifted to self-driving cars.
-Though Neo Cab keeps track of your income and fuel, it's not about simulating that job.
-Who would hire a human to drive them around when an algorithm could do just as well?
+You're a taxi driver working for a company that hires humans when everyone else has shifted to self-driving cars, but though Neo Cab keeps track of your income and fuel, it's not about simulating that job.
+What kind of customers hire a human to drive them around when an algorithm can do it just as well?
 People who want someone to talk to on their trip, that's who.
-Though there's a larger missing person plot, Neo Cab is really an anthology of character-led short stories about weirdos.
-Fascinating weirdos like the pain cultist and the girl whose parents have trapped her in power armor for her own protection.
-Each of them return, night after night, to spill their guts in the back of your cab.
+Though there's a larger missing person plot, Neo Cab is really an anthology of character-led short stories about weirdos—fascinating weirdos like a pain cultist and a girl whose parents have trapped her in power armor for her own protection.
+Each of whom return, night after night, to spill their guts in the back of your cab.

 The Red Strings Club

 The Red Strings Club is a cyberpunk adventure game with multiple playable characters.
 Bartender Donovan teases information out of his patrons, hacker Brandeis tricks people over the phone with a voice-changer, and android Akara-184 manipulates emotions by crafting cybernetic implants.
-It's got a heavy focus on dialogue and character interaction over puzzles and exploration.
-That dialogue is both deeply philosophical, and a love story with real punch to it.
+Though each is mechanically different, The Red Strings Club is focused on dialogue and character interaction over puzzles.
+It works because that dialogue is both deeply philosophical, and used to tell a love story with real punch to it.

 It shouldn't work.
 Ruiner embraces all the superficial elements of cyberpunk: neon, motorbikes, sexy cyberladies, themed gangs, orientalism.
-It works because beneath that there's a tightly designed action game.
-Ruiner is a top-down shooter that plays just as well with mouse-and-keyboard as twin sticks (if not better).
+It does work though, because beneath that there's a tightly designed action game.
+Ruiner is a top-down shooter that plays just as well with mouse-and-keyboard as it does with twin sticks (if not better).
 Time slows when you pick up a fallen weapon, adding rhythm to its frantic dance.
 You dash-and-bash with your metal pipe, grab someone's chaingun, unload it on another ganger with a goofy mask, yoink their katana and go again—a constant kinetic push-pull of fast and slow that also happens to be stylish as heck.